-To create a new calendar in iCal:
+To create a new calendar in iCal, follow these steps:

-1. Choose File → New Calendar, use the keyboard shortcut %+Option+N, or click the + button in the bottom-left corner of the main iCal window.
+1. Choose File New Calendar, press \#+Option+N, or click the + button in the bottom-left corner of the main iCal window.

 A new calendar named Untitled is created and added to the calendar list.